nikhilk1699/strapi_installation/githubaction/githubaction.md

 - Re-initializes Terraform with reconfiguration, automatically approving changes.

 ## create self-hosted runner
+### It's designed to be run in a self-hosted environment, likely to have more control over the runner and the infrastructure it interacts with.
 - following steps to create self-hosted runner
 - step1: create vm on azure portal and login using ssh
 - step2: when successfully login run following command into your vm: